COMS-BC3997-SP23/website-19ewalker/updates/week-5.md

 I plan to source this data on low-income vs medium- and high-income zip codes using Census data on median household income by zip code.

+In addition to checking out some of these hypotheses, I want to use this dataset as a starting point to tackling some different big data problems.
+For example, I think it could be really cool to do some prediction of type of noise complaint you'd likely experience in a given zip code at a given time of day.
+It could also be very cool to do some data visualizations of how call frequency varies over time.
+I'm still brainstorming things, but exploring this dataset has me excited for this project!

 ### Preliminary Data Analysis
 In addition to brainstorming research questions, I've also been performing some preliminary analysis on my dataset to clean it up and get a sense of the most common complaints.
 I referenced the Jupyter notebook of a [similar project on 311 Data](https://nbviewer.org/github/oikonang/social_data_visualization/blob/master/Final_Project/Preliminary%20Analysis.ipynb) to help guide me when cleaning this dataset.